 Use of the toilet

 During sessions there will be occasions when children will need to use the toilet.
-Workers should request that parents of Sparks/Ignite and Flame children ensure this takes place before they attend the session.
+Workers should request that parents of Sparks and Ignite children (under 5s or as necessary) ensure this takes place before they attend the session.